 Solanum indicum Indian nightshade

-This shrubby herb, growing to 3 m tall, resembles potato tree, but its leaves are lobed and wavy, and it has prickles on the stems and sometimes also along the leaf nerves.
+This shrubby herb, also known as S. violaceum, grows to about 3 m tall.
+It resembles potato tree, but its leaves are lobed and wavy, and it has prickles on the stems and sometimes also along the leaf nerves.
 The smallish berries, to 2 cm across, are either orange or yellow.
-This plant, which is also known as S. violaceum, is native to the Indian Subcontinent and Southeast Asia, but has become naturalized in numerous countries in warmer areas.
+This plant is is native to the Indian Subcontinent and Southeast Asia, but has become naturalized in numerous countries in warmer areas.

 Indian nightshade is very common in the lowlands of Taiwan, here photographed in the city of Taichung.
 (Photos copyright © by Kaj Halberg)